What is FTP and how can cyclists improve it?

 Try not to spike the power in the first few seconds of the lifts, aim hold the power as consistent as possible whilst maintaining a nice, smooth cadence.
 After a few weeks, your body will adapt to the increasing training load.
 These adaptations include an enhanced muscular ability to mobilise fat for energy production and greater oxygen delivery to the muscles thanks to an increased network of capillaries.

-Instead, you should take a lead from elite athletes like Holly Lawrence by focusing on making your sessions more specific and gearing them towards longer steady state/threshold bike efforts.
+Instead, you should take a lead from elite athletes by focusing on making your sessions more specific and gearing them towards longer steady state/threshold bike efforts.
 Pacing the longer bike efforts are likely to present more of a challenge and so you should consider investing in a power meter and incorporate performance testing or self-testing into your periodised training plan.